sap-linuxlab/community.sles-for-sap/roles/cluster/README.md

 ### Required Variables for GCP

-There are no specific requirements for GCP.
+There are no specific variable requirements for GCP.

 ### Required Variables for AWS